Yesplan 24, Jun 2018

 With the brand-new dataviews you make your own customized overviews!

-A dataview is a ‘report’ in which you call up specific data about events, resources or contacts and organize them in a table.
-For example, you can make a list of all events in a certain period with their name, date, location, start time, etc. Dataviews are also flexible because you determine:
+A dataview is a report in which you call up specific data about events, resources or contacts and organize them in a table.
+For example, you can make a list of all events in a certain period with their name, date, location, start time etc. However, dataviews are also flexible:

-- which fields are shown, whether they are system fields or custom data fields
+- You choose which fields are shown (system fields and custom data fields).

-- the order of the fields as columns in the table
+- You determine the order of the fields as columns in the table.

-- who can view, edit or delete your dataview
+- Finally, you determine who can view, edit, remove your dataview etc.

 You can also export dataviews as Excel files.